xlson/graphite-presentation/showoff/ending/010_final_words.md

 .notes We started with a monitoring tool, we got so much more

 !SLIDE
+# Get to know your application
-# Start influencing your development today #
+# today